Ideal Sex in der Wüste – Luxor Holidays amidst the Misery of the World. 砂漠での理想的なセックス 〜 世界の悲惨さの中でのルクソール休暇。

 Mario A

-Belly dancing is huge in Egyptian culture, and as ubiquitous as the pyramids.
-Some say it dates back to the pharaohs.
+Belly dancing is widespread in Egyptian culture and as ubiquitous as the pyramids.
+Some say it dates back to the time of the pharaohs.
 It reached its peak in the 1940s, when Cairo was a place of free thought, art, and pleasure.

 Young Egyptian women are fighting to reclaim belly dancing as a proud symbol of their cultural heritage.
 A new generation of choreographers has emerged to train dancers and reshape perceptions of the art form.
 They hope to list belly dancing on UNESCO’s Intangible Cultural Heritage register.

-With 4 million hits, I do recommend you to watch this short belly dance performance by Lavanya Das Manikpuri, from Chhattisgarh, India.
+With 4 million views, I highly recommend you watch this short belly dance performance by Lavanya Das Manikpuri, who hails not from Egypt, but from Chhattisgarh, India.

 https://www.instagram.com/p/DKe7wihA6mU/